simoncarrignon/spreadrt/README.md

 Once it's done, you can open the resulting html files that should have been created in `inst/doc/` at the follwing URLs: [spreadrt.html](inst/doc/spreadrt.html) and  [abc_spreadrt.html](inst/doc/abc_spreadrt.html).

-Compiled version of the vignettes are available on the pages branch of the github:
+A simpler and more straightforward way is to go to the compiled version of the vignettes in the pages branch of the github:
 - [spreadrt.html](https://simoncarrignon.github.io/spreadrt/vignettes/spreadrt.html)
 - [abc_spreadrt.html](https://simoncarrignon.github.io/spreadrt/vignettes/abc_spreadrt.html)